Gentian Mezani

-Gentian Mezani (born 13 October 1979) is an Albanian football coach who is the current manager of Laçi in the Kategoria Superiore.
+Gentian Mezani (born 13 October 1979) is an Albanian football coach.

 Coaching career

 Flamurtari Vlorë

 Mezani was named the new coach of Flamurtari Vlorë on 25 October 2016 following the departure of Gugash Magani.
 The club administrator Sinan Idrizi stated that Mezani would remain coach of Flamurtari until the end of 2016–17 season.
 In his debut match two days later, Flamurtari drew Tërbuni Pukë 3–3 thanks to a last-minute equalizer by Tomislav Bušić in the first leg of 2016–17 Albanian Cup's second round.
 In the post-match interview, Mezani said that draw was a "fair result".